jimrothstein/docs/ALZ/ALZ_chronology_MAIN.md

 the only such victim.
 7. Talk to people who were not fooled (most are).
 AG Kallery or PO Angie Donahoo (Yamhill County)

+### 2023-08-03
+1. Why/who allowed ALZ into Vet Court?
+Who thought it would do anything?
+2. Define "tough".
+But when late payments ('deliquent', but not for covid), lies to Judge, clearly still feels victim; still running 'hotel', DA does zero.
+Why?
+What purpose did that serve?
+3. Explain how 11 days after VET Court:  DUI;  and 2 months "overdose " and hospitalization.
+4. Why allow endless filings in domestic matter?
+NO school/NO work, is this how probation works?
+5. Did you notice how many children she tried to become parent to?
+5. Why didn't you enforce stipulated agreement on these matters?
+6. Why no PO reports like Angie Donahoo;
+7. Why allow this kind of behavior, while on supervised probation!
+8. Why do you allow financial claims, knowing the mother holds the assets??

+**Explain why Sean Kallery removed?
+Didn't even care ?**
+**How to justify DA conduct ?
+Were you asleep?**
+**Is everything defense counsel asks for is granted?**
+You ignored so many warnings;  you failed to communicate any of this to victim.

 ## 2023-07-20  "NULLITY"
 x-Lawyer (retired) Jim ?? (prop 114 - gun control), met at Downtown Club, says: